-For year-to-date 2024, our effective tax rate was 12.1% compared to 24.7% for year-to-date 2023.
-The 2024 year-to-date rate was lower than our combined estimated federal and state statutory rates primarily due to the sales of Easton investments, which resulted in the release of a valuation allowance on a deferred tax asset.
-The 2023 year-to-date rate was lower than the Company's combined estimated federal and state statutory rates primarily due to the resolution of certain tax matters during the period.
+For year-to-date 2024, our effective tax rate was 17.2% compared to 24.9% for year-to-date 2023.
+The 2024 year-to-date rate was lower than our combined estimated federal and state statutory rates primarily due to the sales of Easton investments during the second quarter of 2024, which resulted in the release of a valuation allowance on a deferred tax asset.
+The 2023 year-to-date rate was consistent with our combined estimated federal and state statutory rates.